Abortion Providers in the GTA

 How much does an abortion cost?

-- If you have private insurance check with your provider if they cover abortion procedures and/or medications.
-If they do, you may have to pay up front and get reimbursed.
+- If you have Private Insurance, check with your insurance provider if they cover abortions/medications.
+If they do, you may have to pay up front for any procedure/location and get reimbursed.

 - If you don’t have insurance and want a hospital procedure, contact the BCBC (416-351-3700) (up to14 weeks, 3 days GA) or the London Health Sciences Centre Pregnancy Options Program (519-685-8204) (up to 24 weeks GA) for more info about costs.